danielnilsson9/bbs-fw/README.md

 ## Main Benefits
 * More power without hardware modifications! (max 32A).
-* No upper voltage limit, can by default run up to 63V (maximum rating of components).
+* No upper voltage limit in software, can by default run up to 63V (maximum rating of components).
 * No issue with PAS/Throttle override.
 * Optional separate set of street legal & offroad assist levels.
 * Possible to set road speed limit per assist level.